Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

     11252 [AWT-EventQueue-0 @coroutine#1] INFO  Contributors - kotlin-coroutines-workshop: loaded 1 contributors
     ```

-2. The log can also show you what coroutine the corresponding code runs on.
-To enable it, open **Run | Edit
+2. The log can show you what coroutine the corresponding code runs on.
+To enable it, open **Run | Edit configurations**
-configurations** and add the `-Dkotlinx.coroutines.debug` VM option:
+and add the `-Dkotlinx.coroutines.debug` VM option:

     ![Edit run configuration](run-configuration.png){width=500}